MuYi086/npm_package/README.md

 ```

 #### weCalendar
-calculate one day to it's month
+calculate one day to the Gregorian calendar and lunar calendar
-计算出任意年月日所对应月份公历
 ```
 https://www.npmjs.com/package/wecalendar
 ```